kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 The third chapter onto the end of the tutorial will be about building the twitter-like website and learning a whole lot.
 The second app will evolve into the third and final, sample app.

-Introduction
+## Introduction

 * In 2004, David Heinemeier Hansson wrote the Rails framework using the Ruby programming language.
 It has evolved into a powerful tool, used in several billion dollar companies.
 * Since then, the Ruby on Rails framework has grown to be so large that it pretty much has its own chunk of the web development industry.
-*
+* It is 100% open-source, available under the MIT License.
+* Rails relies on awesome Ruby.
+* Rails creates a domain-specific language for writing web applications.
+This means that generating data models and routing URLs is simpler with Rails.
+This leads to rapid web development.
+*  Full use of REST architectural style for structuring web applications.
+*  Rails has a very active community so googling errors helps a lot.

+### Prerequisites